 - Open Enrollment: You do not need to wait for the employer’s open enrollment period to add a newborn to your plan but must typically enroll the baby within a specific time-frame, typically thirty days after birth

 - Late Enrollment: If you miss the enrollment window, you may want to consider a short-term plan to temporarily cover the baby; keep in mind, however, that while short-term plans can provide protection in case of serious illness or injury, they often don’t cover preventive care or regular checkups.
 Learn more about short-term insurance here.

 - Need Help?:Contact your Human Resources department or benefits administrator before your child is born to make sure that you understand how the enrollment process works and how much additional money will be withheld from your paycheck for dependent coverage

 Enrolling a newborn under a parent’s Individually-Purchased Plan.

 Individually-Purchased Plan: Individually-purchased health insurance plans may provide coverage for individuals or for families.
 The 2010 Affordable Care Act strengthened these plans by doing away with lifetime coverage limits for basic covered services and making certain preventive care services available at no out-of-pocket cost.
-According to eHealth, Inc’s 2011 Cost and Benefits Report, the average monthly premium paid for a family of two or more in 2011 was $414 per month* Nearly nine in ten (88.8%) of the plans surveyed in the report included well-baby coverage.

 - How to add a child: If you already have an individually-purchased policy, contact your licensed agent or insurer to learn how to add a dependent and how much your monthly premiums may increase as a result